 Many women have done excellently, but you surpass them all.”
 Charm is deceitful, and beauty is vain, but a woman who fears the LORD is to be praised.
 Give her of the fruit of her hands, and let her works praise her in the gates.

-How You Must Do to Heal a Broken Relationship
+What You Must Do to Heal a Broken Relationship

 Because mother’s choices hurt me, I always thought my mom was the one that needed to take the steps to heal our relationship.
 I had refused to acknowledge the root of bitterness that had taken hold inside my heart.
 That is the reason that as an adult, that no matter what my mom said, I always interpreted in a negative light.
 I couldn’t give her the benefit of the doubt.